OrganicityEu-Platform/admin-scripts/README.md

 Requests an access token on the authentication SERVEUR using client credentials

+## oc-getrole

+usage : ```oc-getroles client_login client_password userSub```

+Requests an access token on the authentication SERVEUR using client credentials, then gets the list of a user (using its related userSub) roles.

 ## oc-addrole

 usage : ```oc-addrole client_login client_password userSub roleName```